pfinal-nc/pfinal-nc.github.io/docs/database/index.md

 ## 2. How to Use This Hub

+If you are new to this Database section, a recommended learning path is:

+1. **Start with foundations**: Learn MySQL configuration and optimization best practices
+2. **Pick your stack**: Understand database performance tuning techniques
+3. **Explore advanced features**: Master production database management strategies
+4. **Invest in tooling**: Learn backup, recovery, and high availability solutions

 This hub focuses on database technologies, with a primary emphasis on MySQL.
-As we add more database-related content, this page will be updated to include:
+As we add more database-related content, this page will be updated to include database design, query optimization, replication, and NoSQL guides.

-- Database design and normalization
-- Query optimization techniques
-- Backup and recovery strategies
-- Replication and high availability
-- NoSQL database guides (MongoDB, Redis, etc.)

 You can treat this page as the **entry point for all Database content** on PFinalClub.
-Both search engines and new readers can quickly see the full picture of database resources available.
+Both search engines and new readers can quickly see the full picture of what you do in the database ecosystem.

----

-## 3. Related Topics

-- 📚 [Golang Technical Hub](/golang/) – Learn Go backend development
-- 🐘 [PHP Technical Hub](/PHP/index) – PHP frameworks and best practices
-- 🐍 [Python Technical Hub](/python/) – Python tutorials and guides
-- 🛠️ [Tools & Utilities Hub](/Tools/) – Development tools and productivity tips